scottzach1/Project-Beans/project_requirement/project-requirement.md

 ## 1. Introduction

-For rockets ranging from NASAs Saturn V to an amateur rocket enthusiasts first rocket, stability is a desirable.
+Rockets ranging from NASAs Saturn V to an amateur rocket enthusiasts first rocket, stability is a desirable.
 The method in which stable flight is achieved varies to a large degree, but can be divided into two basic categories.
-The most common being passively stabilized rockets.
-These maintain a stable flight due to passive aerodynamic features, an example being fins that give the rocket a stabilizing rotation (similar to the effect of rifling on a bullet).
+The most common being passively stabilised rockets.
+These maintain a stable flight due to passive aerodynamic features, an example being fins that give the rocket a stabilising rotation (similar to the effect of rifling on a bullet).
 The simplicity of a passive system is appealing but any error introduced to the system can cause an unwanted flight trajectory.
 Some examples of sources of error include, unexpected wind or a fin of differing size that is not accounted for.
 The second category is an active control system.
 Onboard electronics can be used to achieve active course correction.
-Error in the rockets trajectory can be mitigated in a way that passive systems cannot.
+Error in the rocket's trajectory can be mitigated in a way that passive systems cannot.
 The drawbacks of this are the complexity and large overhead introduced when constructing the rocket.

-Our customer is one day hoping to launch a rocket from a weather balloon at approximately 70,000ft.
+Our customer has plans to eventually launch a rocket from a weather balloon at approximately 70,000ft.
 This will require an active control system.
-This project aims to covering the need for an active control system.
-Existing off-the-shelf avionics packages for amateur rocketry enthusiasts are available, but our customer finds them lacking.
-This is due to limited functionality and with most packages not open source, so they cannot be reprogrammed.
-This project aims to improve on an existing attempt at this control system, completed in 2018, and is working along side other teams to ensure all aspects are covered.
+Therefore, this project aims to implement an active control system.
+Existing off-the-shelf avionics packages for amateur rocketry enthusiasts are available, however, do not meet the full requirements of our customer.
+This is due to limited functionality and the need for software to be open source to allow for further development of the package down the track.
+This project aims to improve on a previous design, completed in 2018.
+This project will run in parallel with two additional projects (mission control and simulation) to provide the customer with a comprehensive solution.

 ### Client

 Our client for this project is Andre Geldenhuis.
 Andre is a rocket enthusiast who is part of the NZ Rocketry Association.
-As of writing this this contact email is "andre.geldenhuis@vuw.ac.nz", and throughout the project the team can also contact Andre via a live text chat (Mattermost Customer channel).
+As of writing this this their contact email is "andre.geldenhuis@vuw.ac.nz", and throughout the project the team can also contact Andre via a live text chat (Mattermost Customer channel).

 ### 1.1 Purpose

-The purpose of this system is to create a rocket which can be controlled in flight while being open source and accessible, so that it can be further used in the amateur rocketry community.
+The purpose of this system is to create a rocket which can be controlled in flight while remaining open source and accessible, so that it can be further developed and contribute to the amateur rocketry community.

 ### 1.2 Scope

 The objective is to deliver an avionics system that will allow stable controlled flight while simultaneously logging and broadcasting data.
-This system must improve on the existing avionics package created by a team in 2018 for Andre.
+This system should improve on the existing avionics package created by a team in 2018 for Andre.
 There is no requirement on height or flight time, only to demonstrate controlled flight.
-The flight data must be logged to an onboard SD card, and the broadcast data must be accessed in real-time by an onsite personal computer.
-The broadcast data must include the GPS position of the rocket.
-The rocket will use C or D class solid fuel engines.
-The improvements on the 2018 avionics package are the reduction in onboard PCB size, and reliability in the field.
-To be considered more reliable the avionics package will have to initialize and launch on the first attempt, the package must also not have loose wires or bare electronics.
-This also involves having a robust code package to support this.
+The flight data must be logged to an onboard SD card, and the broadcast data must be accessed in real-time by an onsite personal computer (base station).
+The rocket must also, upon request, be capable of broadcasting its current location via GPS.
+The rocket is expected to support C or D class solid fuel engines.
+The key improvements as compared with the 2018 avionics package are, a reduction in onboard PCB size and reliability in the field.
+To be considered more reliable the avionics package should initialize and launch on the first attempt.
+The package must also not have loose wires, exposed electronics and implement robust code to support this.

 ### 1.3 Product overview